RedisLabs/redislabs-docs/content/modules/create-database-rs.md

 ---
-Title: Creating a database with modules in RS
+Title: Creating a database with modules in Redis Enterprise Software
 description:
 weight: 2
 alwaysopen: false